spion2008l/NLT_Sterrenkunde/README.md

 # NLT_Sterrenkunde

-## Remove the lines of '#' and the blank lines before the data, in the txt file u want to use.
+## IMPORTANT - Remove the lines of '#' and the blank lines before the data, in the txt file u want to use.
 (For a windows computer)

 Requirements: